-Have you ever found yourself standing outside disabled toilets, desperate, only to find you need a Radar key?
+Have you ever found yourself standing outside disabled toilets, desperate, only to find you need a disabled toilet key?

 We have, loads of times, especially when we’re travelling.
 Bridget is constantly moaning at me because I’m forever forgetting or losing the radar key!

 To be honest, I don’t know how I forget it.
 It’s not exactly small.
 So to avoid any further public humiliation, I bought a second key to leave in the car for emergencies.

 If you’re wondering why I’m writing about disabled toilets and Radar keys, you’ve never been stuck outside a disabled toilet.
 It’s one of the most frustrating things ever, you’re there, you need it and you can’t get in.

 So let me tell you about the National Key Scheme and Radar Key.